GGRusty/nightly-inspiration-dark-theme/README.md

 This is my first attempt at a theme its a mix of dark green and blues with orange and yellow accents along with a hint of purple.
 I hope you enjoy it :)
+## Install
+You can find it on the [VScode marketplace](https://marketplace.visualstudio.com/items?itemName%253DGGRusty.nightly-inspiration-dark)

 ## Sample Images
 ### python